United States Holocaust Memorial Museum: Controversy

+As a result of lobbying by Turkey, Israel, and American Jewish organizations, there is no mention of the Armenian genocide in the permanent exhibition.
+Individuals involved in the museum including Stuart Eizenstat and Monroe H. Freedman reported that Turkish diplomats told them that the safety of Jews in Turkey was not guaranteed if the museum included content on the Armenian genocide.

-The museum was criticized for refusal to address alleged incidents of genocide in non-Jewish contexts, such as the Syrian civil war.
-In June 2019, the USHMM took part in a public debate about the inappropriate use of Holocaust-related terminology after U.S. Representative Alexandria Ocasio-Cortez called the detention camps along the Mexico–United States border "concentration camps", and used the phrase "Never Again".
-The USHMM published a statement declaring that it "unequivocally rejects efforts to create analogies between the Holocaust and other events, whether historical or contemporary."
-A group of historians and scholars responded with an open letter portraying the stance of the museum as "a radical position that is far removed from mainstream scholarship on the Holocaust and genocide."
-They claimed it "made learning from the past almost impossible."
+After U.S. Representative Alexandria Ocasio-Cortez called the detention camps along the Mexico–United States border "concentration camps", and used the phrase "never again" in June 2019, the USHMM published a statement declaring that it "unequivocally rejects efforts to create analogies between the Holocaust and other events, whether historical or contemporary."
+A group of historians and scholars called this "a radical position that is far removed from mainstream scholarship on the Holocaust and genocide", which "made learning from the past almost impossible."

+In 2025, the museum removed materials on topics such as German society before the Nazi regime, African American Soldiers during World War II, Afro-Germans during the Holocaust, and connections between racism in the United States and Nazi Germany.
+Former staff stated that the museum preemptively removed content to avoid negative attention from the Trump administration.

 The USHMM received sharp criticism from Norman Finkelstein, who asked why the victims of the Holocaust have a national museum but not the victims of slavery in the U.S. or the Native American genocide.
 He also argued that the non-Jewish victims of the Holocaust—especially the victims of the Romani Holocaust, or Porajmos—got only token recognition in the museum.
-In his 2000 book The Holocaust Industry, Finkelstein argued that the museum's leadership is committed to political support of the Israeli state, pointing to its praise of pro-Zionist literature and its condemnation of anti-Zionist literature.
+In his 2000 book The Holocaust Industry, Finkelstein argued that the museum's leadership is committed to political support of the Israeli state.
+In 2026, Holocaust historian Raz Segal and international law scholar Luigi Daniele wrote that while the museum had immediately condemned the 7 October attacks, it had remained silent on the Gaza war and did not mention the Nakba when discussing the foundation of Israel.